SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 Phrase 1: ensure + access/right/opportunities (equal are implicit) + economic resourses  ???

-assess and implementation of basic services (phrase 1) (phrase 3 -5 ) and acces and right to ownership of land and other property, inheritance assess to financial services incluiding microfinance
+Phrase 2: ensure + access and implementation of basic services (phrase 1) (phrase 3 -5 ) and acces and right to ownership of land and other property, inheritance assess to financial services incluiding microfinance